theolivenbaum/resin/README.md

 - a framework for experimenting with scoring models
 - a big data analysis tool
 - a search engine

+## Scale

+1. Distribute data and load and increase performance of the JSON HTTP server by serving postings and documents from two separate servers.

+2. Add more disks and RAM on all three servers.

+3. Move your HTTP, postings and documents servers to the cloud and to a service that can supply you with 500 TB disks or larger, or build a fast networked storage solution.

+4. For redundancy and load balancing, create more HTTP servers, each one supported by a pair of postings and documents servers.
+Let a JSON HTTP server, a postings server and a document server constitute either a shard or a mirror.

+Alternatively, scale only the postings and document services by placing both behind load balancers.
+Then do the same with the HTTP server.

 ## Query language and execution plan